BradWebb101/Covid-data/README.md

-# Personal Project Portfolio
+# Covid data API

 This project is a project using Covid data from Rapid API to build a dashboard showing covid rates around Europe.

-## Project is still under construction
+This project is not yet complete, please not that the RestAPI works, currently building front end with React.

 ## Project Example

 <!-- [Website](https://bradwebb101.com) -->
-TBA
+TBA - Front end not yet complete

 ## How is it built

+### Front end
+- Still to complete

 ### Back end